thingsboard/thingsboard.github.io/docs/user-guide/ui/trip-animation-widget.md

 taw-rulenode:
     0:
         image: /images/user-guide/ui/widgets/trip-animation-widget/taw-rulenode-ce.png
         title: 'Open rule chains.
-In the node search bar, enter "generator" to quickly find the rule node that we need.
+In the node search bar, enter "generator" to quickly find needed rule node.
-                Drag the generator rule node to an empty spot on the rule chain canvas.
+                Drag the generator rule node to the rule chain canvas.
 In the dialog box, enter a name for the generator, set the Device originator type, and select the device.
                 Then, enter the function to generate latitude, longitude, and speed telemetry.
-Click Add.'
+Click "Add".'
     1:
         image: /images/user-guide/ui/widgets/trip-animation-widget/taw-rulenode-1-ce.png
-        title: 'After adding the generator, enter "timeseries" in the search bar to quickly find the Save Timeseries rule node.
+        title: 'After adding the generator, enter "timeseries" in the search bar to find the Save Timeseries rule node.
-                Drag the rule node to an empty space on the rule chain canvas somewhere near the generator rule node.
+                Drag a rule node to the canvas next to the generator rule node.
                 In the dialog box, enter a name for the rule node and click Add.'
     2:
         image: /images/user-guide/ui/widgets/trip-animation-widget/taw-rulenode-2-ce.png